thisissoon/bucket-boss/README.md

 # bucket-boss

-CLI tool for managing bucket contents
+CLI tool for managing bucket contents, currently only support AWS S3 but designed to support different providers like GCS

 ## Development